 Jeep Grand Cherokee – The Cherokee is a great 4x4 vehicle with a large engine making highland travels very easy.
 It also has a large luggage space and is comfortable for 5 people.
 What makes our Cherokee special is that we have raised them slightly up and put them on larger tires.
 These are older models but in great condition.

-Ford Expedition – If you are traveling with larger groups the Ford Expeditions is perfect.
-They have 8 seats, if 8 people are traveling we recommend taking Roof Box for extra luggage space.
+Ford Expedition – If you are travelling with larger groups the Ford Expeditions is perfect.
+They have 8 seats, if 8 people are travelling we recommend taking Roof Box for extra luggage space.
 The Expedition is an automatic transmission and 4WD vehicle.
 It has a powerful engine and high ground clearance.